kutec/kutec/README.md

 💻 Senior Frontend Developer | React | TypeScript | UI Engineering

+💡 Focused on building scalable frontend systems with performance and clean architecture

 🌍 Open to Frontend / UI Engineer roles in Ireland (open to relocation & visa sponsorship)

 ## 👨‍💻 About Me

-I’m a frontend developer with a strong focus on building **scalable, maintainable, and user-friendly web applications**.
+I’m a Senior Frontend Developer focused on building scalable, maintainable, and user-friendly web applications.

 I have experience working on real-world products where performance, usability, and clean architecture matter.
 Over time, I’ve developed a practical approach to frontend engineering—balancing speed, quality, and long-term maintainability.